 Sustainable inputs.
-This CEP reflects the new circular model where each resource, once used and exhausted, reenters the production process as a new secondary raw material.
+This CEP reflects the new circular model where each resource, once used and exhausted, re-enters the production process as a new secondary raw material.
 The performance of Italian cities in dealing with sustainable inputs was analyzed using variables related to renewable raw materials, mobility, or the urban environment.
 SI1 targeted renewable solar thermal energy in the public sector measured in kW; this represents the distribution of energy from renewable sources, particularly solar thermal systems in public buildings.
 SI2 refers to electric cars as a percentage of the total number of privately owned vehicles.
 To analyze the level of sustainable mobility, we calculated the number of private electric vehicles owned as a percentage of the total number of cars registered in each city.
-SI3 is the percentage of zero-emission mobility that expresses the ratio of zero-emission car journeys out of the total number of car journeys in urban areas; it includes all trips made using transport other than fossil-fueled cars.
+SI3 is the percentage of zero-emission mobility that expresses the ratio of zero-emission car journeys out of the total number of cars.
 Electric and public transport, as well as walking and cycling, are considered sustainable.
 SI4 maps the quantity of urban green areas measured in sqm/inhabitant, whereas SI5 maps the number of trees in an urban area measured in terms of the number of trees per 100 inhabitants.